 A single question asking for the domain and range was asked before, but some time ago.
-Specifically, 2000 AB6 asked for the domain of the solution of a differential equation.
-That is the only instance I can find.
-In that question, after finding the solution , finding the domain is a pre-calculus question, requiring one to solve the simple inequality .
-The domain is .
+Specifically, 2000 AB6 and 2006 AB 5 asked for the domain of the solution of a differential equation (see below for both).
+These are the only instances I can find that required students to find the domain of the solution.

-Since 2008 many the scoring standards included the domain, but they were not required to earn any points.
+Since 2008 many of the scoring standards included the domain, but they were not required to earn any points.
 These are discussed below.
-The domains were included, I suspect, because the standards are made public and the readers want to publish the most complete answer.
+The domains were included in the solution, I suspect, because the standards are made public and the readers want to publish the most complete answer.

 What is required of the domain?

 The generally accepted requirements are that the solution of a differential equation must be a function whose domain (1) must be an open interval, (2) on which the differential equation is true, and (3) contains the initial condition.
 Comments:

 - The interval must be open since derivatives are not defined at the endpoints of intervals.
 The derivative is a two-sided limit and at an endpoint you can only approach from one side.
 While one-sided derivatives may be defined, they are a more burdensome requirement and not necessary.

 - Practically speaking, this means that the solution may not cross a vertical asymptote or go through a point where the function is undefined; it must stay on the side where the initial condition is.

 - The differential equation must be true in the sense that substituting the solution and its derivative(s) into the differential equation must result in an identity.
 (See 2007 AB 4(b) for practice).